 Partners: FCDO; Ministry of Commerce; SMEDA

-Team: Dr. Vaqar Ahmed, Dr. Adil Nakhoda, Syed Shujaat Ahmed, Asif Javed
+Team: Vaqar Ahmed, Syed Shujaat Ahmed, Asif Javed, Adil Nakhoda, Muhammad Saad Qureshi

 The Ministry of Commerce (MoC) and SDPI are collaborating closely to assess Covid-related loss to current, new, and potential exporters.
 Due to lack of time and resources there are no survey-based analyses by sector and we have varying estimates of such losses.
 We do know through recent econometric studies that a 1% decline in global demand is leading to a 1.2 – 1.5% decline in Pakistan’s overall exports.
 The pandemic outbreak and prolonged lock downs impact exports through: disruption in supply chains, border closure to nonessential trade, and limited market for exports due to fall in demand.
 Therefore, there is a need to arrive at a better understanding of transmission channels through which Covid-19, low global demand, and volatility in oil and energy markets will impact Pakistan’s exports of goods and services.